digitallyinduced/ihp/Guide/authentication.markdown

 );
 ````

 The password authentication saves the passwords as a salted hash using the [pwstore-fast library](https://hackage.haskell.org/package/pwstore-fast-2.4.4/docs/Crypto-PasswordStore.html).
-By default, a user will be locked for an hours after 10 failed login attempts.
+By default, a user will be locked for an hour after 10 failed login attempts.

 ## Setup